MSCI ESG Industry Materiality Map

 ESG Industry Materiality Map

-MSCI ESG Ratings assess the resilience of companies to long-term, financially relevant environmental, social, and governance (ESG) risks.
-Our ESG Industry Materiality Map is a representation of the current ESG Key Issues and their contribution to companies' ESG Ratings.
-This map is part of our ESG Ratings transparency initiatives, through which we have made ESG Ratings of companies and funds accessible to the public.
+MSCI ESG Ratings provide an assessment of the long-term resilience of companies to environmental, social, and governance (ESG) issues.
+Our ESG Industry Materiality Map is a representation of the current Key ESG Issues and their contribution to companies' ESG Ratings.
+It is part of our ESG Ratings transparency initiatives, through which we have made ESG Ratings of companies and funds accessible to the public.

 To see the Key Issues assessed for companies in a specific GICS®1 sub-industry or sector, find the industry in the dropdown list or use the search bar on the right.
 Click here for more information.